mogarz32/LoadSwitch/README.md

 * ~Add tooltips to buttons when hovered.~

+*  ~Create dropdown menu with Fire Emblem tracks for selection.
+Tracks populate in left and right boxes when selected.~

+* Add nesting to dropdown menus.

 * Allow users to add up to 4 more panels (2 players with play/pause and toggle buttons).

 * Create a playlist that allows users to load in multiple videos

-* Create dropdown menu with Fire Emblem tracks for selection.
-Tracks populate in left and right boxes when selected.

 * Create single, external volume control (max volume for toggled player)